 If you’d like to learn more about these personalities, pick up a copy of the book or read a summary on this article written by Margaret Moore.
 I did an assignment in class to determine which of these personalities spoke the loudest – they were the Body Regulator, Executive Manager, Relational, Meaning Maker and Standard Setter.
 When an outside force mute these dominant voices, I start to feel negative emotions.
 Ideally, we should listen to each aspect of the Inner Family.
 A thriving well-being is dependent on satisfying all of these sub-personalities.

 This spring marks my final semester of graduate school.
-In December 2017, I enrolled in an online graduate program at California University of PA using the GI Bill I earned from serving in the Navy for 11 years.
-What enticed me in this program was its partnership with Wellcoaches offering a concentration in Wellness Coaching with an M.S. degree in Exercise Science and Health Promotions.
-Ever since I decided to make a lifestyle change to lower my risk for Type 2 diabetes, I became interested in the psychology behind behavior change.
-As I learned in a previous class, change begins in our minds.
+In July 2017, I applied to the California U of PA online graduate program using the GI Bill I earned from serving in the Navy for 11 years.
+What enticed me in this program was its partnership with Wellcoaches, offering a concentration in Wellness Coaching with an M.S. in Exercise Science and Health Promotions.
+Ever since I decided to change my lifestyle habits to lower my risk for Type 2 diabetes, I became interested in the psychology behind behavior change.
+After all, change begins in our minds.

 With graduation and certification on the horizon, I have to focus on the business aspects of starting my own practice.
 It’s something I’ve already started working on since last year but haven’t exactly figured out the finer details of it.
 After I graduate, I will shift all my energy in growing this coaching practice.
-I feel confident in saying, this has been the missing link for those who are struggling with making lifestyle changes.
+I feel confident in saying, Wellness Coaching is the missing link for those who struggle with making lifestyle changes.

 I look forward to my growth this year and come December 31st, I will reflect on the extent of which I’ve grown.